nosolosoftware/mensario/README.markdown

 If the config file is located in another location we have available the method ```Mensario::config``` in order to use some different configuration.
 The config options are:

 * :config -> Path to alternative config file
-* :profile -> Profile to load
+* :profile -> Profile to load.
+Profile by default is :default

-For example, using an alternative config file
+For example, using an alternative config file:

     Mensario::config :config => /path/to/file.yml

+Another example, using an alternative profile:

+    Mensario::config :profile => :otherprofile

 ## Sending a message